FREE SHIPPING ON

 Figure 1 - Basic Traceability Requirements

-While the onus is on Loblaw Companies Ltd for the responsibility of the defective lemonade bottles, they may not be at fault.
-Having HACCP programs and employing Good Manufacturing Processes are great ways to minimise risks when you produce your product, but what happens when someone else is contracted with that work?
+While Loblaw Companies Ltd is responsible for the recall of the defective Sicilian Lemonade bottles, they may not necessarily be at fault.
+Implementing HACCP programs and following Good Manufacturing Practices (GMP) are essential strategies for minimizing risks during production.
+However, complications arise when another company is contracted to manufacture the product.

 Table 1 - Advantages & Disadvantages of Contract Brewing